The-Notebookinator/notebookinator/docs/src/developer_documentation/custom_themes.md

     },
   )

-  // TODO: display the appendix entries as well
+  // You'll need to do something similar for the
-})
+  // appendix entries as well, if you want to display them })
 ```